sukanyasmeher/sfal-vsd/README.md

 endmodule
 ```

-Read the design using `read_verilog` command.
-But all the previous commands are erased.
-So we create a lab8_cons.tcl where all the commands are mentioned.
+(2) Read the design using `read_verilog` command.
+But all the previous commands are erased as the design is updated.
+(3) So we create a lab8_cons.tcl where all the commands are mentioned.
 Syntax of lab8_cons.tcl which includes all the commands we have done until now
 ```
 create_clock -name MYCLK -per 10 [get_ports clk];